dagronf/DSFDockTile/README.md

 By default a `DSFDockTile` instance operates on the Application's docktile.
 You can provide your own `NSDockTile` for any window (by calling `window.dockTile`) via the `init` functions on the badge generators.

+## DockTile plugins

+Did you know that your application can show a custom DockTile image even when it's not running?
+Apple provides an `NSDockTilePlugin` prodocol that allows you to do exactly that.
+Want to provide different application icons for dark and light modes?  `NSDockTilePlugin` allows you to!
+Want to tweak the dock icon when your application needs attention? `NSDockTilePlugin`!

+Here is the project I used to understand how to do this for my own project. [https://github.com/rrroyal/AutomaticDockTile](https://github.com/rrroyal/AutomaticDockTile)

 ## Integration

 ### Swift package manager